Using Salt to Get Rid of Lice

 The two that I have seen some people have success with are LiceFreee Spray and Vamousse.

-I have seen both of these products fail for hundreds of people.
+I have seen both of these products fail for hundreds of people, so I can't in good conscience recommend them to anyone.
 I’m not recommending them, but if you’re set on using salt to kill lice, you’ll have more luck using one of those than trying to do it yourself.

 Summing It Up…